Close menu Resources for... William & Mary

 • New international students transferring to W&M or VIMS from a U.S. high school or university

-• Joint Degree Programme international students entering the U.S. and joining W&M for the first time
+• Joint Degree Programme international students entering the U.S. and joining W&M for the first time.

 International Student Orientation is one part of your larger orientation program.
 Undergraduate international students, including exchange students, are also required to join the New Student Orientation.
 Graduate students also have orientations with their programs.

-Fall 2024 International Student Orientation Activities
+Spring 2025 International Student Welcome Activities

 Pre-Arrival Resources